State Highway Safety Offices (SHSOs) administer a variety of grant programs that are authorized and funded through federal legislation.

 This provision encourages states to enact a repeat offender law.

-This program provides grants to encourage states to maintain and allow public inspection of statistical information on the race and ethnicity of the driver for all motor vehicle stops made on all public roads except local or minor rural roads.
+This program provides grants to encourage states to maintain and allow public inspection of statistical information on the race and ethnicity of the driver for all motor vehicle stops made on all public roads except local or minor rural roads, as well as training and education to reduce the disparate impact of traffic stops.

 - Impaired Driving